mihirrz/Employee-Management-App-Backend/README.md

 - Role-based authentication and authorization
 - Password encryption and secure handling of user data
 - API endpoints for managing employees
+- ApiResponse: For all general success and failure responses.
+- ApiErrorResponse: For structured error messages when something goes wrong (e.g., 404 Not Found, 500 Internal Server Error).
+- ErrorDetails:Specifically for detailed field-level validation errors.

 ## Technologies Used